cs2103aug2015-t16-4j/main/ListIt/collated/Shrestha A0130280X.md

 	}

 	/**
-	 * Gets the title task object for a single day event
 	 * @param command string command input by the user with an "add" at the start
 	 * @return the title of the task object
 	 */